Mapping quantum Hall edge states in graphene by scanning tunneling microscopy

-Here, we apply scanning tunneling microscopy (STM) in a perpendicular magnetic field $B=7$\,T \cite{Mashoff2009} probing an interface between different filling factors.
-The well-known Landau level (LL) pinning at the Fermi level $E_{\rm F}$ as function of gate voltage $V_{\rm gate}$ \cite{Jung2011,Chae2012,Walkup2020} is reappearing as spatial LL plateaus across the interface indicating the appearance of compressible stripes \cite{Chklovskii1992,Lier1994}.
-More importantly, we identify parameter regimes that enable to map the edge states with minor perturbation.
-Therefore, we favorably compare the measured $dI/dV$ signal as function of $V_{\rm gate}$, sample voltage $V_{\rm sample}$ and position $x_{\rm tip}$ with tight-binding (TB) calculations that take the tip induced quantum dot (TIQD) \cite{Dombrowski1999,Freitag2016} quantitatively into account.
-We employ the experimentally observed charging lines to deduce the parameters determining width and depth of the TIQD \cite{Freitag2016,Freitag2018}.
-The resulting TIQD shape combined with the potential drop across the lateral interface is then included into a TB calculation that virtually moves the TIQD across the interface at $B=7$\,T. The calculated local density of states (LDOS) below the tip center reproduces all features found in the experiments and, hence, enables a direct comparison with the spatial LDOS distribution for each tip position $x_{\rm tip}$.
-It turns out that the dominant lines of $dI/dV_{\rm sample}(x_{\rm tip},\,V_{\rm sample}, V_{\rm gate})$ are caused by states of the TIQD.
-However, weaker branching-type features close to the interface represent the barely perturbed edge states with inner anti-nodal structure \cite{Ando1984,Joynt1984,Bindel2017}.
-Using this novel insight, we probe the edge state of the first hole-type LL along the interface revealing the expected meandering and a spatial variation of its internal structure.
+In detail, we calculate the local density of states (LDOS) below the tip center as we virtually move the TIQD across the interface at $B=7$\,T. Our model reproduces all features found in the experiment and, hence, enables a direct comparison with the spatial LDOS distribution for each tip position $x_{\rm tip}$.
+We find that the dominant lines of $dI/dV_{\rm sample}(x_{\rm tip},\,V_{\rm sample}, V_{\rm gate})$ are caused by states of the TIQD.
+However, weaker branching-type features at the interface represent the barely perturbed edge states with inner anti-nodal structure.\cite{Ando1984,Joynt1984,Bindel2017} Using this novel insight, we measure the spatial distribution of the edge states for various LLs.
+They show the antinodal structure of LL wave functions that is slightly modified by the potential gradient at the interface and likely also by the electron-electron repulsion.
+Moreover, the first hole-type LL edge state is mapped along the interface revealing the expected meandering and a spatial variation of its internal structure.